 How to Keep a Pillow Clean

-Generally, the best way to keep your pillow clean will depend on the material it's made of.
+Generally, the best way to keep your pillow clean and improve your sleep hygiene will depend on the material it's made of.
 That's why you should always check the tag on your pillow before washing it for any special cleaning instructions.

 Otherwise, follow these useful tips for keeping your pillow clean:

 It's always wise to leave your bed pillows in the sun for a few hours every 10 to 12 days to remove dust mites

 Vinegar or baking soda is the best alternative to clean pillows producing a rotten smell

 Always use gentle cycles and a little detergent.
 Ideally, use cold or warm water during washing

 Give your pillow time to dry completely before using it again

 Preferably, you should wash your pillows every 4 to 6 months.

 Wearing head scarfs for women and washing hair before bed for men to keep away hair oils can also help keep the mattress clean.
 And for drooling and spills when eating in bed, consider purchasing a waterproof pillow protector.